kyma-project/cli/docs/user/tutorials/01-40-fast-prototyping-app-push.md

 ## Step 2: Create the BTP Object Store Service Instance and Binding

+The application needs an Object Store service instance secret mounted into the workload.
-Create the service instance and binding using the BTP Operator API (provided by the btp-manager module):
+Create the service instance and binding using the ServiceInstance and ServiceBinding custom resources:

 ```yaml
 # service-instance.yaml